sminez/sminez.github.io/content/2025-02-25_socrates-is-a-state-machine.md

   3. Outside of the Generator this communication is split into two parts: receiving the value (from `next`) and sending the result back into the Generator (with `send`).
 In order to maintain the type safety we want around these values we're going to need to define both sides of this interface.
-  4. When the Generator is finished it can return a value (by raising a `StopIteration` execption in Python but we'll gloss over that :grimacing:).
+  4. When the Generator is finished it can return a value (by raising a `StopIteration` exception in Python but we'll gloss over that :grimacing:).
 For the Rust side of things we need to pay attention to the fact that the type of this return value is something else that we need to define as part of the contract between the state machine and whatever is running it.